-A former Commissioner for Justice and Attorney General of Osun State, Niyi Owolade, and Kunle Adegoke, SAN, yesterday, called for reopening of the late Minister for Justice and Attorney General of the Federation, Bola Ige’s file.
+A former Commissioner for Justice and Attorney General of Osun State, Niyi Owolade, and Kunle Adegoke SAN on Thursday called for reopening of the late Minister for Justice and Attorney General of the Federation, Bola Ige’s file.

-The duo also backed the claim of Bisi Akande in his book “My Participation” that successive governments from President Olusegun Obasanjo have not done enough to unravel the death of Ige.
+The duo also backed the claim of Bisi Akande in his book “My Participation” that the successive government from the time of President Olusegun Obasanjo have not done enough to unravel the death of Ige.

-The lawyers spoke on Rave FM Osogbo during the 20 years remembrance of Ige’s death, saying that the case must not be closed like that.
+The lawyers spoke on Rave fm Osogbo during the remembrance of 20 years of Ige’s death, maintained that the case must not be closed like that.

-He said: “It is fundamental that the murder file of Chief Bola Ige should not be closed.
+He said, “it is fundamental that the murder file of Chief Bola Ige should not be closed.
 The government seems to have closed it.
-The issue must be reopened with a serious-minded devotion to make sure that the unfortunate incident is brought to a justice end.
+The issue must be reopened with a serious-minded devotion to make sure that this unfortunate incident is brought to a justice end.

-On whether the case could still be reopened, Adegoke said, “in fact, time doesn’t run against crime, once the state is ready, it can still be resolved.”
+On whether the case can still be reopened, Adegoke said, “in fact, time doesn’t run against crime, once the state is ready, it can still be resolved.”